 In the U.S., Harley-Davidson is reaching a more diverse customer pool, even as we have grown among our traditional customer base.
-In 2012, U.S. sales of new Harley-Davidson motorcycles to our "outreach" customers -- young adults 18-34, women, African-Americans and Hispanics – grew overall at more than twice the rate as sales to our traditional U.S. customer base of Caucasian men, ages 35-plus.
-And for the fifth straight year in 2012, we were the number one seller of new street motorcycles (all cc’s) to each of these groups.
-In fact, Harley-Davidson experienced double-digit market share gains from 2008-2012 in the U.S. with these segments.*
+In 2013, U.S. retail sales of new Harley-Davidson motorcycles to our "outreach" customers -- young adults 18-34, women, African-Americans and Hispanics – grew overall at more than twice the rate of sales to "core" customers -- Caucasian men, ages 35-plus.

 Harley-Davidson believes U.S. population trends provide long-term opportunities among our traditional customer base and our outreach demographic segments, based on data from the U.S. Census Bureau.
-(Illustrated in slide 4 below)
+(Illustrated in chart 2).

-Taken together, our strategy to focus on growth among young adults, women, Hispanics, African-Americans, as well as our traditional base of Caucasian men 35-plus, lines up extremely well with these population trends.
-We believe the opportunity in our traditional base of strength will be strong for many years.
-And the opportunity in our other key outreach segments is large and projected to grow.
+We believe our strategy to focus on growth among young adults, women, Hispanics, and African-Americans, as well as our traditional core customer base, lines up extremely well with these population trends.